 John 12:1-11

-1 Six days before the Passover festival, Jesus went to Bethany, the village where Lazarus lived.
+1 Six days before the Passover Festival, Jesus went to Bethany, the village where Lazarus lived.
 He was the man who had been dead, but Jesus had raised him.
 2 Some friends prepared a special meal there for Jesus.
 Martha gave out the food, and Lazarus sat among the visitors, with Jesus.
-3 Then Mary brought a pound of very expensive oil that had a very nice smell.
-They used nard to make it.
+3 Then Mary brought a bottle of very expensive oil that had a very nice smell.
+It was made from pure nard.
 She poured it over Jesus' feet and then she made his feet dry again with her hair.
-The nice smell of the oil filled the whole house.
+The sweet smell of the perfume filled the whole house.

 9 By this time, a large crowd of Jews had heard the news that Jesus was at Bethany.
 So they came there to see him.
 They came also to see Lazarus, because Jesus had made him alive again.
 10 So the leaders of the priests decided to kill not only Jesus, but Lazarus too.
 11 They wanted to do that because many Jews now refused to obey them.
 Instead, these Jews believed in Jesus because of what he had done for Lazarus.